In this ultimate griller’s guide to salting your steak, I’m going to be giving you the best techniques for salting steaks before grilling.

 Well, it turns out there definitely IS a “wrong way” when it comes to salting a steak.
-I also found out during my research that there are actually more than one ways that it can be done correctly.
+I also found out during my research that there is more than one way that it can be done correctly.

 I’ll be sharing all of this with you in a minute, but first, let’s talk a little bit about why you would want to use salt on your steak in the first place.

 Salt is considered the single most important flavor enhancer of all seasonings.
 Technically not a spice, salt is an organic mineral found in nature.
 Used correctly, salt helps balance sweetness, reduces the bitterness in flavors, physically opens taste buds and just a small quantity can bring a lot of life to any dish.
 It also helps to retain moisture during cooking and can tenderize meat if left to work its magic.

-First off, it ramps up the taste of your steak.
-Salt is a big flavor enhancer and when applied correctly, it will do so without making the food taste to…well, salty.
-But be warned, add too much and it will overwhelm the food and make it inedible.
+To start with, salt ramps up the taste of your steak.
+Salt is a big flavor enhancer and when applied correctly, it will do so without making the food taste too…well, salty.
+But be warned, add too much salt and it will overwhelm the food and make it inedible.

 Once applied, salt immediately starts to draw water (not to be confused with flavor,) out of the meat which is then absorbed into the salt.
 Given the proper time, the salt will then dissolve in the water and form a briny liquid.
-The moisture and juices are reabsorbed back into the meat bringing the salt with it while adding its flavor and tenderizing the meat.
+The moisture and juices are then reabsorbed back into the meat bringing the salt with it while adding its flavor and tenderizing the meat.

-Even though the salt has been absorbed back in with the juices, it stays near the surface where the moisture is needed the most.
-That’s because this is where your steak will be getting the most heat.
+Even though the salt has been absorbed back in with the juices, this mixture stays near the surface of the meat where the moisture is needed the most.
+That’s because the surface is where your steak will be getting the most heat while grilling.

 So how do you get great results by salting steaks before grilling every time you cook one?

-When placed on a hot grill when much of the salt and moisture are still sitting on the surface results in most of that moisture and salt evaporate and are burned off and lost forever.
+When placed on a hot grill when much of the salt and moisture are still sitting on the surface results in most of that moisture and salt evaporating and being burned off by the heat and flames.
 Yeah, that’s right.
 Hasta la vista baby!
 Say goodbye to a super juicy steak.

 What’s the solution?
-It's recommended that you wait to salt your steak right before adding your meat to the flame if you don’t have the time to wait the 60 plus minutes it takes for the moisture and salt to be reabsorbed back into your steak.
+I recommended that you wait to salt your steak right before adding your meat to the flame if you don’t have the time to wait the 60 plus minutes it takes for the moisture and salt to be reabsorbed back into your steak.

-Just remember that salting anywhere between 10-60 minutes before cooking is a no-no!
+Just remember that salting anywhere between 10-59 minutes before cooking is a no-no!
 You’re better off preparing earlier and giving the salt the time to work its magic.
-If you are short on time, it’s best to wait until right before grilling.
+If you are short on time, it’s best to wait until right before grilling to add your salt.